Dr. Allison Neal

 Engels

 Allison arrives at Utrecht from the University of Cambridge, where she was a (postdoctoral) Junior Research Fellow at Trinity College.
 In spring 2022, she was also a Wallace Fellow at I Tatti, the Harvard University Center for Italian Renaissance Studies.
 She received her PhD in English Literature from the University of California, Berkeley in 2019.
-Her work centers on twentieth-century American literature, poetry and poetics, and the relation of literature to the other arts.
+Her work centers on twentieth-century Anglo-American literature, poetry and poetics, and the relation of literature to the other arts.

 She is currently at work on a new book project entitled Florentine Modernism: The American Avant-Garde, Renaissance Art, and the History of the Aesthetic.
 Focusing on the work of Gertrude Stein, Mina Loy, and Mabel Dodge Luhan, the project recovers the importance of Florence, as both a twentieth-century metropole and an emblem of the Renaissance past, to American literary modernism.